-In previous discussions in this report, we have examined how workers are organized to manage cases in problematic ways: ways that fail to capture or reflect the experience of Indigenous women who have been abused.
-We will now explore how the problematic features of the U.S. legal system and the conceptual practices used to process these cases converge in judicial decisions that routinely under-utilize community institutions when protecting victims of battering and controlling men's use of violence against their intimate partners.
+In previous discussions in this report, we have examined how workers are organized to manage cases in problematic ways: ways that fail to capture or reflect the experience of the U.S. legal system and the conceptual practices used to process these cases converge in judicial decisions that routinely under-utilize community institutions when protecting victims of battering and controlling men's use of violence against their intimate partners.